 And of course, you can consider a rocket engine as a type of motor, and it is most certainly computer controlled... even if it is a little difficult to purchase.

 Ad from page's editor: Yes..
 I do enjoy compiling these things for you...
 I hope they are helpful.
-However.. this doesn't pay my bills!!!
+However.. they don't pay my bills!!!
 If you find this stuff useful, (and you run an MS-DOS or Windows PC) please visit my freeware and shareware page, download something, and circulate it for me?
-Links on your page to this page would also be appreciated!
+Links on your page to this page would also be appreciated.

-Click here to visit editor's Sheepdog Software (tm) freeware, shareware page.
+Click here to visit editor's Sheepdog Software freeware, shareware page.